gn0mesort/gn0mesort.github.io/content/code/fizzbuzz.md

 title: "Fizzbuzz"
 subtitle: ""
 description: "The mandatory demonstration of minimum competency."
+summary:
+    "Fizzbuzz in various languages just to demonstrate that I'm not totally useless.
+Some solutions are unnecessarily clever."
 date: 2022-03-29T15:10:39-07:00
 toc: true
+highlighter: true
+backrefs: true
 ---

 Fizzbuzz in various languages just to demonstrate that I'm not totally useless.